rvolden/C3POa/README.md

 - racon

 To install dependencies, use setup.sh.
 setup.sh will download and make all of the packages that you need to run C3POa (except Python and NumPy).
+You don't need to have these in your PATH, but if you don't, you'll need to use a config [file](example_config)
 ```
 chmod +x setup.sh
 ./setup.sh